drklee3/picatch/README.md

 ### via binary

-If you don't want to use docker, you can download the latest pre-built binary from the [GitHub Actions artfacts][github-workflow-ci].
+If you don't want to use Docker, you can download the latest pre-built binary from the [GitHub Actions artfacts][github-workflow-ci].

 Then simply run the `picatch` executable.